 It soared in from overhead, effortlessly flying in from somewhere to the south, irridescent scales shimmering in the sunlight as it flew.
 It was a brilliant purple color, widespread wings held taut to catch the wind.
 Four arms emerged from its body, sharp claws grasping the air as it winged its way toward the river.
 Two great eyes regarded her above a long snout, mouth parting slightly to reveal rows of formidable teeth.

-But all she could do was freeze, and falter, and hope to all the Moons that she would live to see another day.
+But the techniques had all fled from her, her mind an empty shell.
+All she could do was freeze, and falter, and hope to all the Moons that she would live to see another day.

 The dragon hovered in the air above the river, at least twenty feet long with a wingspan twice as wide.
 It stared, eyes piercing directly to her soul, and it was all Lysa could do to avoid fainting right there.

-“Ba ad wen ud la,” the dragon said, its voice deep and rich.
+“Ba ad wen ud la,” the dragon said, its voice deep and rich, easily audible even from so great a distance.
 Then it seemed to smile, sharp teeth shining, and it wheeled its way into the sky and flew away.

 Lysa let out the breath she had been holding.
 “Angels,” she cursed again.
 “That was close.”